We picked up some new Valentine’s Day books to share with kindergarteners and we just know your students will love them!

 This article (and most articles on Simply Kinder) contains affiliate links.
 These links cost nothing for you to click and we only share things we love.

 This article works well with these Simply Kinder resources:

 Love Monster and the Last Chocolate is a story about sharing.
 Love Monster comes home to find a box of chocolates.
-He thinks about sharing it with his friends but then gets worried that he will get stuck with a chocolate he does not like or with no chocolate.
-In the end he decides to share and it ends up his friends are sharing their last chocolate with him.
+He thinks about sharing it with his friends but then gets worried that he will get stuck with chocolate he does not like or with no chocolate.
+In the end, he decides to share and it ends up his friends are sharing their last chocolate with him.

 Valentine’s Day by Emma Carlson Berne is a song put into a book.
 It talks about how the season is changing and some of the fun things your students may do on Valentine’s day.
 It also has a QR code at the end to get an audio version of the song.

 A Book About Love is a great new book I picked up filled with different ways we show love to other people.
 This is a great book to read all year long and has beautiful illustrations your students will love.